Barron Trump Getting Bullied At School Over Donald’s Affair With Adult Film Star, ‘Hollywood Life’ Reports

 Barron Trump is reportedly unable to escape his father’s infidelity, with a report that the 12-year-old son of Donald Trump is getting bullied at school over the Stormy Daniels affair.

-The report this week from Hollywood Life claimed that Trump’s alleged affair with the adult film star is creating a rift in the First Family.
+The report this week from Hollywood Life claimed that Trump’s alleged affair with the adult film star is creating a rift in the first family.
 The report said that Melania has been filled with fear and anxiety since Daniels filed a defamation suit against Trump, claiming that he smeared her by denying the affair and calling her a con artist.
-The very high profile accusations have also caused problems from their son at school, a source told the celebrity news outlet.
+The very high profile accusations have also caused problems for their son at school, a source told the celebrity news outlet.

 “Worst of all, her heart breaks for her son who gets regularly teased at school and has a hard time defending his father to his classmates,” the unnamed source told the media outlet.